About Us

 CAPS services are accessible, confidential, and free.

-CAPS has grown and developed into the first-rate service provider we are today from our early beginning in the 1970s, at which time we were located in McKenzie Hall (a structure that no longer exists).
-Today we are located in the Student Center Building, and CAPS is part of overall Student Services.
-We have professional, working relationships with academic support services, Housing and Residential Life, Campus Health Center, the Office of International Students and Scholars, the WSU Police Department, the WSU Psychology Clinic, the College of Education's Mental Health and Wellness Clinic, and WayneHealth.
+CAPS developed into the first-rate service provider we are today from our early beginning in the 1970s, when we were located in McKenzie Hall (a structure that no longer exists).
+Today we are located in the Student Center Building, and CAPS is part of overall student services.
+We have professional, working relationships with academic support services, Housing and Residential Life, Campus Health Center, the Office of International Students and Scholars, the WSU Police Department, the WSU Psychology Clinic, and the College of Education's Mental Health and Wellness Clinic.

-CAPS has a professional staff of psychologists, clinical social workers, and licensed professional counselors trained to work with college students.
-Currently-registered, WSU students qualify for a clinical assessment with a CAPS counselor to determine the best place to meet the student's needs.
-We provide counseling and psychological services to approximately 27,000 undergraduate and graduate students who are the most diverse student body in Michigan.
+We have a multidisciplinary staff of psychologists, clinical social workers, licensed professional counselors, and a psychiatrist trained to work with college students.
+Currently-registered, WSU students are eligible for a clinical assessment with a CAPS counselor to determine the best place to meet their needs.
+We offer counseling and psychological services to approximately 27,000 undergraduate and graduate students who are the most diverse student body in Michigan.
 Our students are part-time or full-time, live on campus or commute.

 CAPS Mission Statement